kcmv/colabo/DEVELOPMENT.md

 You should create a new branch, let's call it `cf-puzzle-ibis`.
 This will be our new branch where we will create a new CF puzzle,

-### updating dev branch(es)
+### Updating dev branch(es)

 While developing in other development branches, you should constantly update them with master branch.
 This will help later merging back easier and with less conflicts.

-You do that by being in dev branch and issuing the following command in the git folder:
+You do that by being in dev branch (switch to `git checkout cf-puzzle-ibis`) and issuing the following command in the git folder in order to merge all updates from master into our dev branch:

 ```sh
 git merge master
 ```

+NOTE: We might need to fix some conflicts

 # Merging dev-branch into master

 After you achieved stable functionality in your dev branch, you should merge it back to the master branch and share with the master code and other developers and users :)

-Switch to master

-Merge `cf-puzzle-ibis` branch into master
+We need to be in (switch to `git checkout master`) our dev branch and work from there.

+Now we can merge our dev branch back to the master branch:

 ```sh
 git merge cf-puzzle-ibis
 ```

-Pull latest changes from the server
+Then we should pull latest changes from the server:

 ```sh
 git pull origin master
 ```

-Push back to the server
+and we should we push it back to the server

 ```sh
 git push origin master
 ```

 Delete local developer branch

+After we are finished with dev branch and merged it into master, then we can delete the local dev branch:

 ```sh
 git branch -d cf-puzzle-ibis
 ```